-You use the Run menu to perform tasks such as the following:
+You use the Run menu to perform the following tasks:

 - Compile a design, without mapping it.

 - Synthesize (compile and map) or resynthesize a design.

 - Check design syntax and synthesis code, and check source code errors.

 - Check constraint syntax and how/if constraints are applied to the design.

-- · Run Tcl scripts.
+- Run Tcl scripts.

 - Run all implementations at once.

-- · Check the status of the current job.
+- Check the status of the current job.